squentel/sync-docker-images/README.md

 # Sync Images

-This is an example of a github action to pull automatically latest version of Falcon Sensor and Kubernetes Protection Agent (KPA).
+This is a example of a github action to pull automatically latest version of Falcon Sensor and Kubernetes Protection Agent (KPA).

 **Configure secrets**